MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-overview.md

 ---
 # SQL Server on Linux

-SQL Server now runs on Linux!
-This latest release, SQL Server 2017, runs on Linux and is in many ways simply SQL Server.
+SQL Server 2017 runs on Linux, and in many ways, it is simply SQL Server.
 It’s the same SQL Server database engine, with many similar features and services regardless of your operating system.

 ## Install